emceeashish/RL-Traffic-Signal-Control/README.md

 ## What is This?

-Traditional traffic lights run on dumb fixed timers — they don't care if 50 cars are stuck on one side while the other road is empty, and they definitely don't care if an ambulance is screaming through an intersection.
+Traditional traffic lights run on dumb fixed timers, they don't care if 50 cars are stuck on one side while the other road is empty, and they definitely don't care if an ambulance is screaming through an intersection.

 This project fixes that.
 I built an **AI agent using Proximal Policy Optimization (PPO)** that:

 - **Watches the traffic** in real time through lane density, queue lengths, and per lane waiting times
 - **Detects emergency vehicles** on approach and learns to prioritize them with massive reward signals
 - **Decides when to switch lights** to minimize overall waiting time while keeping intersections flowing smoothly
-- **Scales to multi intersection grids** — trained on a 4×4 grid (16 intersections, 16 agents sharing one brain) using RLlib
+- **Scales to multi intersection grids** trained on a 4×4 grid (16 intersections, 16 agents sharing one brain) using RLlib

 The agent was trained from scratch up to **500,000 timesteps** and compared against a fixed time baseline at every milestone (100k, 200k, 300k, 400k, 500k).
 Spoiler: the AI crushes the baseline.